Hate crime laws in the United States: Covering homeless people

 Florida, Maine, Maryland, and Washington, D.C., have hate crime laws that include the homeless status of an individual.

 A 2007 study found that the number of violent crimes against the homeless is increasing.
 The rate of such documented crimes in 2005 was 30% higher than of those in 1999.
 75% of all perpetrators are under the age of 25.
 Studies and surveys indicate that homeless people have a much higher criminal victimization rate than the non-homeless, but that most incidents never get reported to authorities.

 In recent years, largely due to the efforts of the National Coalition for the Homeless (NCH) and academic researchers the problem of violence against the homeless has gained national attention.
 The NCH called deliberate attacks against the homeless hate crimes in their report Hate, Violence, and Death on Mainstreet USA (they retain the definition of the American Congress).

-The Center for the Study of Hate & Extremism (CSHE) at California State University, San Bernardino in conjunction with the NCH found that 155 homeless people were killed by non-homeless people in "hate killings", while 76 people were killed in all the other traditional hate crime homicide categories such as race and religion, combined.
+The Center for the Study of Hate & Extremism (CSHE) at California State University, San Bernardino in conjunction with the NCH found that in the years 1999-2005, there were 169 fatal attacks on homeless individuals, whilst there were 82 homicides of all the other traditional hate crime homicide categories such as race and religion, combined.
 The CSHE contends that negative and degrading portrayals of the homeless contribute to a climate where violence takes place.